 So you’ve been invited for an interview for a job you really want, brilliant!
 The twist is, it’s a video interview .
 Does the very idea of this fill you with dread, or do you embrace the opportunity to exhibit your skills from the comfort of your own home?
 Hey, you could even keep your PJs on under the table if you so wish!

-Video interviews are becoming more and more common in the recruitment industry with the release of new business technology making it such an easy and convenient method of communicating with candidates.
+Video interviews are becoming more and more common in the recruitment industry with the release of new video interview technology making it such an easy and convenient method of communicating with candidates.
 It allows recruiters to gain a better understanding of a candidate than a phone call and first impressions and the way that someone presents them self are some of the most important factors in the recruitment process.
 But can a recruiter really get an accurate impression of a candidate via a video link?

 A recent survey carried out by Sonru, ‘The Candidate Experience of Video Interviewing’, found a predominantly positive response from respondents, with 72% of candidates feeling happy about the idea of taking part in a video interview and 66% were impressed having experienced one.
 The survey identified a number of other benefits of video interviewing from the candidate point of view, such as that 38% found it convenient that they could choose a time that suited their schedule and 20% thought that being able to conduct the interview from home saved the stress and expense of travel.